steveyiyo/blog.steveyi.net/content/en/posts/multi-pppoe-in-linux.md

 ---
-title: "Using Linux to accomplish virtual WAN with multi PPPoE"
+title: "Implementing Virtual WAN Multi-PPPoe on Linux"
 date: 2021-07-19T08:47:55+08:00
 draft: false
-description: "I use linux as router for a while.
-Recently, I'm trying to ..."
+description: "I've been using Linux as a router for quite some time."
 ---

-I use Linux as a router for a while.
-Recently, I remember I can use PPPoE to get 7 IPs from Chunghwa Telecom (aka Hinet).

-So let's try it!
+The other day, I remembered that my ISP (Chunghwa Telecom) at home can obtain 7 floating Public IPv4 Addresses through dial-up, so I decided to implement it!

 ## Environment

-> The below details is generate by [bench.sh](https://bench.sh/)
+> The following information was generated through the [bench.sh](https://bench.sh) script.

 ```shell
 ----------------------------------------------------------------------